Executive Summary

 Turning Point?

 Change, even dramatic downturns, are also opportunities.
 There is a recognized need to reestablish core economic activity.
 Small communities are a critical focus.
 Resilient economies require greater local self-reliance.
-Supply chains can be shortened, wealth retained by communities, greater efficiencies achieved.
+Supply chains can be shortened, wealth retained by communities, and greater efficiencies achieved.
 Innovation is 80% of economic development, and innovation comes from small businesses that can thrive in small communities.

 Revitalization comes down to the economy.
 The economic system defines every aspect of our society.
 The economy is cyclical, booms and busts.
 Complex unstable conditions around the world affect people everywhere.